Web3

 }

-It supports switching private keys to operate multiple wallet addresses, for example:
+Support private key switching to operate multiple wallet addresses, for example:

 function main() {

-exchange.IO("key", "Private Key") // "Private Key" represents the private key string, which needs to be filled in specifically
+exchange.IO("key", "Private Key") // "Private Key" represents the private key string, you need to fill in the actual private key value

 }

-The following content is an example of some smart contract method calls.
+The following are examples of smart contract method calls.

 decimals